Assisted Pedal Cycles. Converting an existing bike using the

 bottom bracket tool is that the nut on the sprocket side has a left-hand thread

 needs to be turned clockwise to undo it.

 Note incidentally that, for the Shimano

-sealed crankshaft unit at least, it is convenient to remove the
+Octalink and other sealed crankshaft units, it is convenient to remove

 nut first.
-That withdraws the complete crankshaft and bearing
+That withdraws the complete shaft and bearing

 assembly.
 The nut on the other side is merely a sleeve to

 the shaft straight in the bottom bracket.